-Under this solicitation, proposals may be submitted for any funding amount up to \$200,000 per year.
-A maximum duration of five years will be considered in those exceptional cases where the justification and promise are compelling.
-Typically, SHINE awards are for three years, but proposers may request from one to five years of funding, provided the requested duration is justified.
-NSF expects to fund approximately 6 to 8 standard or continuing grants annually, depending on the quality of submissions and the availability of funds.
+Under this solicitation, proposals may be submitted for any funding amount from \$150,000 up to \$500,000 per year, for up to three years.
+The budget must be commensurate with the project and thoroughly justified in the proposal.
+DMS expects to fund approximately seven to ten awards annually, depending on the quality of submissions and the availability of funds.
+The anticipated date of awards is April of each year.